Art Competition

 We are inviting submissions in either digital or paper form, with the only requirement being that the design fits with our brand.
 We encourage submissions to incorporate our brand colors, and/or the newt from our logo, into the design.

 This is a fantastic opportunity to showcase your creative talents and have your artwork seen by a wide audience.
-The winner will receive public recognition for their work, as well as the opportunity to see their design printed on our merchandise and sold worldwide.
+The winner will receive public recognition for their work, as well as the opportunity to see their design printed on our merchandise.

 We are looking for designs that capture the essence of our brand and our values, so let your imagination run wild!
 Whether you’re a seasoned professional or a budding artist, we welcome all submissions.